What is Freelance Photography? – The Ultimate Guide for 2023

 Be prepared to do a few complimentary photoshoots or offer them at a highly discounted rate.
 You can also consider bartering your photography services in exchange for another service.

 Alternatively, you can create packages at different price points that include varying number of hours and photos included.

 Invest In Quality Equipment

 It goes without saying that you should invest in quality equipment right from the get-go.
 The good news is that you don’t have to buy the most expensive camera out there as there are many high quality cameras with affordable prices.

-Aside from your equipment, don’t forget to invest in your education and learn about posing, lighting, and editing software.
+Besides your equipment, don’t forget to invest in your education and learn about shooting, lighting, and photo editing software.

-Speaking of software, investing in Lightroom and a few quality Lightroom presets can help save a ton of time in the editing process so this is another investment worth considering.
+Speaking of software, investing in Lightroom and a few quality Lightroom presets can help you save a ton of time in the editing process so this is another investment worth considering.

 Market Your Business

 Depending on your niche, this could include contacting local small business owners or schools in your area, posting flyers around your neighborhood, and asking your friends and family to help you spread the word.

-You’ll also want to make sure to have an online presence and actively participate on social media platforms that your target audience is on.
+You’ll also want to make sure to have an online presence and actively participate in social media platforms that your target audience is on.

 Maintain Your Portfolio

-Once you start getting clients, it’s important to maintain your portfolio.
+Once you start getting clients, it’s important to create and maintain your photography portfolio.
 This will help you showcase your photography style to potential clients and show them what they can expect when they hire you.